albanese/flex/readme.md

    Derived IDs must be unique to prevent duplicate records.
 Two `items[]` with the same name and missing or identical `account_id`s are a serious red flag.

 3. **Accounts have Names**
-   All Accounts need a name to key off of if ID's are not guarenteed
+   All Accounts need a name to key off of if IDs are not guaranteed

 3. **Numeric Values**
    All `value` fields should be numeric.
 While credit cards can have positive or negative balances, certain accounts (e.g., `Assets`) should only be positive.
 This needs further rules-based enforcement.